 We will share a few tips on what to look for when planning your 2021 B2B communication for Gen Y and Z audiences:

 As mentioned earlier, videos that are usually shot with a phone and have high added value are now very popular.
-As many as 92% of marketing experts say that videos are becoming a very important part of their strategy.
-And 88% also see a high return on investment in video content (compared to 2015, only 33% of marketing experts saw a new return on video content).
+As many as 92% of marketing experts say that videos are becoming a very important part of their strategies.
+88% also see a high return on investment in video content (compared to 2015, only 33% of marketing experts saw a new return on video content).
 Not only the number of views but also the viewing time is important in assessing the value and success of your videos.

 Video content not only serves as a starting point to learn about a company or product.
-At the same time it plays a significant role in making a decision for a potential customer.
+At the same time, it plays a significant role in making a decision for a potential customer.

 When designing marketing campaigns for the Gen Y and Z generations, you need to be prepared to always be at the forefront of the latest online trends.
 It is crucial to actively monitor social networks and capture the moment when a new online sensation is just “born”.
 Take advantage of it in a flash and understand when to stop.
 The following websites will help you keep track of Internet trends: